 Reasons to Avoid Plastic Drinking Straws

-- Pollution – Plastic straws are one time use only.
-Afterwards they go into the landfill (assuming they are thrown in the trash)
+Pollution – Plastic straws are one time use only.
+Afterwards they go into the landfill (assuming they are thrown in the trash rather than dropped on the ground)

-- Environment – They are not environmentally friendly.
+Environment – They are not environmentally friendly.
 An estimated 500 million plastic straws are thrown out each DAY in the United States.
+Bush Gardens Theme Park has completely gotten rid of plastic straws and replaced them with paper straws.
+McDonald’s is also in the process of phasing out plastic straws.

 Overall I like the glass straws better, even if they aren’t as practical.
 After 4 years of use we started having a few chips, but the glass straws come with a lifetime guarantee and Strawsome replaced ours for free (you do have to pay shipping and handling).
 However I do not recommend glass straws for small kids.
 I used to put the glass straws in glass mason jars for daily smoothies (this was before I had metal straws).
 It worked fine for a while, but eventually they started breaking.
 Our 3 year old loves the metal straws over the glass ones.
 She even throws fits when all the metals ones are dirty.